Weary Angels Scheme

 • A carer who never takes time for themselves

-• An organizer who's always available to others
+• An organiser who's always available to others

 • A volunteer who's given everything to a cause